fastify/fastify-jwt/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/fastify/fastify-jwt/badge.svg)](https://snyk.io/test/github/fastify/fastify-jwt)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

-JWT utils for Fastify, internally uses [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).
+JWT utils for Fastify, internally it uses [fast-jwt](https://github.com/nearform/fast-jwt).

+**NOTE:** The plugin has been migrated from using `jsonwebtoken` to `fast-jwt`.
+Even though `fast-jwt` has 1:1 feature implementation with `jsonwebtoken`, some _exotic_ implementations might break.
+In that case please open an issue with details of your implementation.
+See [Upgrading notes](UPGRADING.md) for more details about what changes this migration introduced.

 `fastify-jwt` supports Fastify@3.
 `fastify-jwt` [v1.x](https://github.com/fastify/fastify-jwt/tree/1.x)